Skip to content

 • As part of a health check-up, e.g., when planning to have children

-Many shy away from visiting a doctor's office – due to time constraints or possible uncomfortable questions.
-It is all the easier to get tested discreetly and conveniently from home.
+Many people avoid going to the doctor's office – due to time constraints or the possibility of uncomfortable questions.
+It is much easier to get tested discreetly and conveniently from home.
 With us there are two test options:

 • STI-Check Basic: Test for the most common bacterial pathogens (including Chlamydia, Gonorrhea)